 Health care in the United States is expensive and health insurance is necessary to protect international students and scholars in case of serious problems.
-All Marquette international students with F-1 status and scholars with J-1 status and their dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.
+All Marquette international students with F-1 status, students and scholars with J-1 status and dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.

-Only students and scholars who have alternate health insurance coverage through a U.S. employer or government sponsor or through a parent or spouse in the U.S. can be exempt from the Marquette plan.
+Only F-1 international students with alternate U.S. health insurance coverage through a U.S. employer or government sponsor or through a parent or spouse employed in the U.S. can be exempt from the Marquette plan.
 Exemptions must be approved by the Office of International Education (OIE) in advance.

 A detailed description of the plan is available on the Marquette Risk Management website.
 (See the link entitled Mandatory International Student Insurance - Plan Brochure).